Gymnopilus purpuratus

 Gymnopilus purpuratus is a species of agaric fungus in the family Hymenogastraceae.
 It grows in clusters on dead wood, tree stumps and wood chip mulch.
 It is widely distributed and has been recorded in Argentina, Australia, Chile, New Zealand, the UK and Germany.
 It has a broadly convex cap covered in small dry reddish-brown scales, a stout yellow stem beneath reddish brown, wine-red to purple vertical fibres, and a thick rusty orange spore print.

-The mushroom stains greenish, blue and purple when damaged, and is psychoactive.
+The fruitbodies can stain greenish, blue and purple when damaged, and the species is psychoactive.
 A chemical analysis carried out by Jochen Gartz in 1993 found that this species contains 0.34% psilocybin, 0.29% psilocin and 0.05% baeocystin.

 Description

 The cap ranges from 1.5 to 6 cm across, is convex to obtuse, and is reddish brown with a dry scaly surface which is sometimes cracked in age.
 The stem is brown-red and covered by fibers and has blue-green spots where the stem is damaged.
 The gills are crowded, yellow to orange, and adnexed.
 The stem is dusted with rusty orange spores and has a cottony scanty partial veil.